This post may contain affiliate links. Please read our disclosure policy for more information.

 However, when you are a savvy shopper and buy food ingredients based on what’s on sale for the week, you can save a lot and still eat healthy.
 There are many times I’ve scored a great deal on fresh organic fruits for less than the non-organic ones because I like to go for healthy foods that are on sale for the week.

-SAVING MONEY ON MEAL PLANNING PRO TIP: When you’re shopping for a list of groceries, I recommend using this free Swagbucks app to save money on your every day purchases by earning FREE gift cards or PayPal cash.
+GET FREE $25 to $100 GROCERY GIFT CARDS: When you’re shopping for a list of groceries, I recommend using this free Swagbucks app to save money on your every day purchases by earning FREE grocery store gift cards or PayPal cash.
 All I do is get cashback from shopping online or answering a few quick and simple surveys to earn points.
 I’ve already earned and redeemed over $1,000 which I use to get FREE groceries for my simple home cooked meals!

 You can also check out my healthy grocery list on a budget post to help you buy ingredients for your meal plans.